 Public vs. private sector

-If you’re currently working in the public sector or are committed to this type of work, pursuing Public Service Loan Forgiveness (PSLF) while making payments under the REPAYE plan could be a better fit over refinancing.
+If you’re currently working in the public sector or are committed to this type of work, you may want to combine your loans with a Direct Loan consolidation.
+Why?
+Because you don't want to lose eligibility for the Public Service Loan Forgiveness program (PSLF).

-You’ll get your loans forgiven after 10 years of service and 120 payments — without the burden of a hefty tax bill.
-By repaying under REPAYE you can take advantage of federal subsidies to help offset some of the interest costs on your loans.
+With PSLF, you’ll get your loans forgiven after 10 years of service and 120 qualifying payments — without the burden of a hefty tax bill.
+And with the REPAYE plan, you can take advantage of federal subsidies to help offset some of the interest costs on your loans.

-Whether public or private, you can opt for student loan forgiveness through an income-driven plan after making payments for 20 to 25 years.
+Whether public or private, you can opt for student loan forgiveness through an Income-Driven Repayment (IDR) plan after making payments for 20 to 25 years.
 While this may seem like a godsend, it could easily turn into a nightmare in some circumstances.

 First of all, the interest that accrues on your loans during that time is substantial.
-Secondly, when your loan debt is forgiven — after they’ve ballooned like crazy because of the interest — you’ll pay taxes on that amount!
+Secondly, when your loan debt is forgiven — after they’ve ballooned like crazy because of the interest — you may owe taxes on that amount!
 Talk about painful.

-Under the PSLF program, your forgiven loans won’t be taxed, which is one more point for working in the public sector instead of refinancing law school loans.
+Under the PSLF program, your forgiven loans won’t be taxed.
+And that's one more point for working in the public sector and using a law school student loan consolidation instead of refinancing law school loans.

 Debt-to-income ratio

-On the other hand, if you have a great income but you don’t owe that much, calculate how much you can save through refinancing.
-If you can pay off your student loans relatively quickly, you might not want to give up federal protections on your student loans.
+On the other hand, if you have a great income but you don’t owe that much, calculate how much you can save by refinancing.
+If you can pay off your student loans relatively quickly, you might not want to give up the protections on your federal loans.

 State-sponsored repayment programs